 Max Weber was a German philosopher.
-He was deeply influenced by many other sociologists and thinkers such as Karl Marx, Immanuel Kant etc. Protestant ethic and the spirit of capitalism was regarded as the most important work of Weber.
+He was deeply influenced by many other sociologists and thinkers such as Karl Marx, Immanuel Kant, etc. The Protestant ethic and the spirit of capitalism was regarded as the most important work of Weber.

 PART 1 – The Problem Religious Affiliation and Social Stratification

-The percentage of Protestant students studying and graduating for technical and industrial jobs was far more than Catholics.
-Catholics had more interest in crafts, thus they become craftsmen, on the other hand, protestants become upper rank skilled factory labour.
-The differentiation in the occupation comes from the environment one lives in as well as the type of education which one gets from religious atmosphere.
+The percentage of Protestant students studying and graduating from technical and industrial jobs was far more than Catholics.
+Catholics had more interest in crafts, thus they become craftsmen, on the other hand, protestants become upper-rank skilled factory labor.
+The differentiation in the occupation comes from the environment one life in as well as the type of education which one gets from the religious atmosphere.
 Protestants have shown more economic development as compared to Catholics, this difference can be perceived through their religious beliefs rather than historic situations.
 Catholics believe in asceticism, piety, a life of greatest security, even with a low economic condition, whereas Protestants believe more in participation in capitalism and economic fields.

 SPIRIT OF CAPITALISM